Dharmendrasharmaji/SpringbootAppWithEC2/README.md

 # SpringbootAppWithEC2
-complete process is cover in the PPT mentioned.
+complete process is covered in the PPT mentioned.